 You are no doubt aware of the fact that LinkedIn is the most powerful tool to land your dream job and network with industry peers.
 What many professionals don’t realise is how powerful LinkedIn is when you apply some critical LinkedIn tips to boost your skills and endorsements.

-In addition to using LinkedIn for your personal profile, LinkedIn is also a powerful tool for businesses targeting the B to B industry, especially in 2017.
+In addition to using LinkedIn for your personal profile, LinkedIn is also a powerful tool for businesses targeting the B to B industry.

 In this post we’ll take a look at how to change the order of your skills and endorsements to be more accurate to help you: